Menu Close

 • Hide or steal money

-• Receive or make phone calls/texts at odd hours
+• Receive or make phone calls or texts at odd hours

-• Become extremely possessive about their phone, to the point that they step away, delete all messages, or uncharacteristically lock their phones/change passwords
+• Become highly possessive about their phone, to the point that they step away, delete all messages, or uncharacteristically lock their phones and change passwords

-Substance abuse can have a major effect on a person’s energy levels and sleep patterns, depending upon the intoxicant of choice.
+Substance abuse can majorly affect a person’s energy levels and sleep patterns, depending upon the intoxicant of choice.
 Signs to look for include:

 • Bursts of manic activity